|Nutritional Guidelines (per serving)|

 This unusual Curried Risotto is full of flavor.
-It's the only risotto recipe on my site that doesn't use cheese.
-I added a bit of heavy cream for extra creaminess.
 Long grain white rice will work in this recipe, but if you use arborio rice the finished dish will be creamier.

 If you love the flavors of curry, use the larger amount of curry powder in this recipe.
 If you're new to Indian cuisine and aren't sure about it, use the lesser amount, or reduce it further.
 You can always add more before you serve the dish, but remember that the flavors of curry bloom when heated.
 A pinch of saffron, the world's most expensive legal spice, will make the curry a beautiful yellow color.